zuplo/docs/docs/articles/monetization-webhook-setup.md

 the Stripe Subscriptions with the Plans in your Zuplo API.
 For this to work, you'll need to create Plans in your Zuplo Metering Service.

-1. In Zuplo Portal, go to your project, select the **Services** tab and click **Configure** on your "Metering Service".
+1. In the Zuplo Portal, go to your project, select the **Services** tab, and click **Configure** on your "Metering Service".

 ![Metering Service](../../public/media/monetization-webhook-setup/image.png)